MissionMarsFourthHorizon/operation-remote-resupply/Module 2/Operation Remote Resupply, Part 2.md

 In this lab, you will learn how to:

 - Use custom renderers to customize Xamarin Forms controls
-- Use custom fonts in Xamarin Forms apps
+- Use custom effects to apply custom fonts to Xamarin Forms controls
 - Use a dependency service to play audio in Xamarin Forms apps

 <a name="Prerequisites"></a>